History of DeMar DeRozan in Timeline

 DeMar DeRozan

-DeMar DeRozan is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
-Drafted ninth overall by the Toronto Raptors in 2009 after playing college basketball for USC, DeRozan is a six-time NBA All-Star and a three-time All-NBA Team member.
-Known as "Deebo", DeRozan ranks sixth among all active NBA players on the all-time scoring list, solidifying his place as a prominent figure in the league.
+DeMar DeRozan, nicknamed "Deebo," is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
+He played college basketball for the USC Trojans and was drafted ninth overall by the Toronto Raptors in 2009.
+A six-time NBA All-Star and three-time All-NBA Team member, DeRozan is a prolific scorer, currently ranking sixth among all active NBA players on the all-time scoring list.
+His career highlights showcase his skill and impact in professional basketball.

-In 1986, DeRozan's five straight 30-point games set the best such start to a season since Michael Jordan did it for six straight games to open the 1986–87 season.
+With five straight 30-point games DeRozan set the best such start to a season since Michael Jordan did it for six straight games to open the 1986–87 season.

 2003: Franchise Record

-In 2003, DeRozan's combined 72 points bested Vince Carter's franchise record of 65 for the most points through the first two games of a season, set in the 2003–04 season.
+DeRozan's combined 72 points beat Vince Carter's franchise record of 65 points through the first two games of a season, set in the 2003–04 season.

-January 2007: Chris Bosh named Eastern Conference Player of the Month
+January 2007: Chris Bosh Named Player of the Month

-In January 2007, Chris Bosh was named Eastern Conference Player of the Month, joining DeMar DeRozan and Kyle Lowry as the only players in team history to be named Player of the Month.
+In January 2007, Chris Bosh was named Eastern Conference Player of the Month.
+Bosh was one of the only players in team history to be named Player of the Month along with Kyle Lowry (December 2014).

-November 2007: Signed Letter of Intent to USC
+November 2007: Signed Letter of Intent with USC

-In November 2007, DeMar DeRozan signed a letter of intent to play basketball at USC, choosing USC over Arizona State and North Carolina.
+In November 2007, DeMar DeRozan signed a letter of intent to play basketball at USC, choosing them over Arizona and North Carolina.

 2008: Top College Recruit

-In 2008, DeMar DeRozan was ranked as one of the top college recruits in the nation.
+In 2008, DeMar DeRozan was ranked as one of the top college recruits in the nation from the class of 2008.

 2008: Playoff Berth

-In 2008, DeRozan led the Raptors to a playoff berth for the first time since 2008 with a victory over the Boston Celtics.
+On March 28, 2014, DeMar DeRozan led the Raptors to a playoff berth for the first time since 2008, with a victory over the Boston Celtics.

 April 8, 2009: Declared for the NBA Draft

-On April 8, 2009, DeMar DeRozan announced his decision to enter the 2009 NBA draft and forgo his final three years of eligibility at USC.
+On April 8, 2009, DeMar DeRozan announced his decision to enter the 2009 NBA draft, forgoing his final three years of college eligibility at USC.

 June 25, 2009: Drafted by Toronto Raptors

-On June 25, 2009, DeMar DeRozan was selected ninth overall by the Toronto Raptors in the 2009 NBA draft to support his mother.
+On June 25, 2009, DeMar DeRozan was selected ninth overall by the Toronto Raptors in the NBA draft.

 July 9, 2009: Signed Rookie Contract with Raptors